logaretm/vee-validate/docs/advanced/cross-field-validation.md

 });
 ```

-Again we make sure to wrap our Providers within the same `ValidationObserver` so they can reference each other.
+Again, make sure to wrap our Providers within the same `ValidationObserver` so they can reference each other, and make sure you reference the two fields with `@max` and `@min`.

 @[example](cross-field-between)